Patient Blog

 Some of these abnormalities will suggest further testing, which might include another mammogram or a biopsy.

-• Category 0: scan was incomplete or unclear, and you will need further testing, which might include another mammogram for comparison.
+• Category 0: Scan was incomplete or unclear, and you will need further testing or imaging for comparison.

-• Category 2: also a negative test result, which includes some sort of non-cancerous finding like a benign calcification.
+• Category 2: A normal test result, which includes some sort of non-cancerous finding like a benign calcification.

 Related Posts